Famous (Puddle of Mudd album)

-Famous is the third studio album by American alternative rock band Puddle of Mudd.
+Famous is the fourth studio album by the American rock band Puddle of Mudd.
 It was released on October 9, 2007 on Flawless Records.
-Famous was originally set to be released in May, but was pushed back to add more songs to the album.
+The album's title track was released as its lead single on May 11, 2007.
+The album served as the follow-up to their 2003 album Life on Display and was their third major-label release.
+The album spawned four singles — "Famous", "Psycho", "We Don't Have to Look Back Now", and "Livin' on Borrowed Time".

-The title track provided the album's lead single in May 2007.
-"Psycho", "We Don't Have to Look Back Now" and "Livin' on Borrowed Time" would follow in November, then May and August 2008.
 Famous debuted at number 27 on the U.S. Billboard 200, selling about 31,000 copies in its first week.
-The album had sold around 363,000 copies in the US by the time Puddle of Mudd released their next album, Volume 4: Songs in the Key of Love & Hate (2009).
+As of December 2009, the album had sold around 363,000 copies in the United States.

 History

 After the previous album was released, guitarists Paul Phillips and drummer Greg Upchurch left the band, being replaced by Christian Stone and Ryan Yerdon respectively.
 The two moved on to play for Operator and 3 Doors Down, respectively.